Board of Directors

 Mr. Ward's commitment to community involvement includes 25 years of executive committee work with Polo for Heart, a Heart & Stroke Foundation charity event, and the Polo for Health series of charity events.
 He is a co-chair of the Capitalize for Kids board, an investor conference in support of SickKids Hospital, and is a past director of the Special Olympics Canada Foundation.Mr.
 Ward has been actively involved in YPO (Young Presidents' Organization) since 1999 and has held a number of positions, including chairman of the Ontario chapter, member of the Canadian regional council, member of the Canadian regional executive committee and Canadian regional educational officer.

-In addition to Mike’s work at DCM, he is a Director of Yellow Pages Limited and is involved in a number of not for profit organizations including as Chairman of the Board of Governors of St. Andrews College in Aurora, Ontario.
+In addition to Mike’s work at DCM, he is a past Director of Yellow Pages Limited and is involved in a number of not-for-profit organizations, including serving as the former Chairman of the Board of Governors for St. Andrews College in Aurora, Ontario.

 Mike holds a B. Comm (Honours) from Queen's University.

 William Albino has been a Director of the company since August 8, 2012.
 Prior to his retirement in 2011, Mr. Albino was Chief Executive Officer of Smart Systems for Health, an Agency of the Ontario Government charged with developing and implementing electronic health records for all Ontarians.